In a few short weeks you will be embarking on a wonderful educational journey in Israel with Naale Elite Academy!

-The first few days may seem a little bit strange, coming to a place different than what you are used to—especially with that quarantine requirement when it is harder to go out and meet people, and talk to others, she said.
+The first few days may seem a little bit strange, coming to a place different than what you are used to, she said.
 But that period passes.
 Plenty of people speak English, so there is no need to be worried about being able to communicate.

 “Don’t judge people right away”, she counseled.
 You may start out thinking there is no way you will ever get along with your new roommate and then instead actually end up becoming the best of friends—as happened with her and her roommate!

 “I gave it some time to see if maybe things would work out between us and it did.
 I really like my roommate.
 She is great and I am so happy that I gave it a chance,” she said.
 “Give everybody a chance.”